Skip to Content

 Portable Decks

 But these aren’t really meant to be large entertaining spaces.
-In fact, many portable deck surfaces are only large enough to accommodate a person walking up to or down from the RV, their main function being the stairs.
+In fact, many portable deck surfaces are only large enough to accommodate a person walking up or down from the RV, with their primary function being the stairs.
 Others offer enough room for a person (or maybe two in some cases) to sit in a chair.

 Let’s take a look at a few examples of portable decks that can travel with you for setup at each destination.